-The proposed algorithm addresses some of the challenges of a cooperative spacecraft rendezvous discussed earlier, by incorporating the following advantages: (a) computation and memory efficiency: both the computational and memory complexity are of linear order in terms of the image size; (b) robustness: the ability to deal with the (partial) out-of-view status of the pattern and the adaptivity of distance changes via the multi-scale selection of the pattern, as demonstrated in the experiments; (c) high localization accuracy: the algorithm achieves the same level of accuracy as other state-of-the-art methods, i.e. AprilTag [Olson, 2011]; (d) high update frequency: high update frequency is demonstrated with modest hardware requirements and good overall performance when the algorithm is used in closed-loop with an inertia-free pose-tracking controller based on dual quaternions from [Filipe and Tsiotras, 2014].
+The proposed algorithm addresses some of the challenges of a cooperative spacecraft rendezvous discussed earlier, by incorporating the following advantages: (a) computation and memory efficiency: both the computational and memory complexity are of linear order in terms of the image size; (b) robustness: the ability to deal with the (partial) out-of-view status of the pattern and the adaptivity of distance changes via the multiscale selection of the pattern, as demonstrated in the experiments; (c) high localization accuracy: the algorithm achieves the same level of accuracy as other state-of-the-art methods, i.e., AprilTag (Olson, 2011); (d) high update frequency: high update frequency is demonstrated with modest hardware requirements and good overall performance when the algorithm is used in a closed loop with an inertia-free pose-tracking controller based on dual quaternions from Filipe & Tsiotras

-This work builds upon our previous work on cooperative navigation, reported in [Zhang et al., 2014], by adding the following specific contributions: First, the method in [Zhang et al., 2014] is extended to achieve real-time performance with limited-capability computational hardware.
+This work builds upon our previous work on cooperative navigation, reported in Zhang, Vela, Tsiotras, & Cho (2014), by adding the following specific contributions: First, the method in Zhang et al. (2014) is extended to achieve real-time performance with limited-capability computational hardware.
 Second, the original Box-LoG kernel is improved with homography prediction and perspective compensation, both of which improve detection and estimation performance under severe perspective transformations.
 Third, the controlled closed-loop system is validated through a relative attitude regulation experiment with respect to a moving target using a realistic experimental test platform.
-Finally, an extensive comparison both in terms of theoretical analysis and using experimental results is performed against a state-of-art cooperative (fiducial) localization method.
-It should be noted that although the focus of this work is space robotic applications, the same algorithms can be helpful in cooperative, relative navigation for other robotics applications as well, e.g., AUVs, UAVs.
+Finally, an extensive comparison both in terms of theoretical analysis and using experimental results is performed against a state-of-the-art cooperative (fiducial) localization method.
+It should be noted that although the focus of this work is space robotic applications, the same algorithms can be helpful in cooperative, relative navigation for other robotics applications as well, e.g., autonomous underwater vehicles (AUVs) and unmanned aerial vehicles (UAVs).

 The rest of the paper is structured as follows.
 Prior related work is discussed in the next section.
 Section 3 describes in detail the proposed detector, along with the designed target pattern used for cooperative relative navigation.
 Section 4 outlines the proposed joint pose estimation and data association solution to this problem.
 Section 5 briefly discusses the smoothing of the estimated relative states.
 Section 6 covers four sets of experiments: Section 6.1 and Section 6.3 validate the performance of the algorithm using synthetic and field experiments, respectively; Section 6.4 presents the results from closed-loop experiments performed in conjunction with an adaptive pose tracking controller, under the scenario of relative attitude regulation of the chaser spacecraft.
-A comparison against an existing state-of-art method is presented in Section 6.2.
+A comparison against an existing state-of-the-art method is presented in Section 6.2.
 We finally conclude the paper in Section 7 with a summary of contributions and some suggestions for future work.